sendbird/sendbird-platform-sdk-typescript/MessageApi.md

 # **listMessages**
 > ListMessagesResponse listMessages()

-## List messages  Retrieves a list of past messages of a channel.  > This message retrieval is one of Sendbird's [premium features](https://sendbird.com/docs/chat/v3/platform-api/guides/application#-3-sendbird-s-premium-features).
-Contact our [sales team](https://get.sendbird.com/talk-to-sales.html) for further assistance.  https://sendbird.com/docs/chat/v3/platform-api/guides/messages#2-list-messages ----------------------------   `channel_type`      Type: string      Description: Specifies the type of the channel.
+## List messages  You can retrieve a list of past messages of a specific channel with this API.
+By default, this action returns a list of messages in the order they were created.
+Replies in threaded messages are also listed in the chronological order of their creation like other messages, not grouped with their parent messages.  https://sendbird.com/docs/chat/platform-api/v3/message/messaging-basics/list-messages#1-list-messages  `channel_type`   Type: string   Description: Specifies the type of the channel.
 Either open_channels or group_channels.   `channel_url`   Type: string   Description: Specifies the URL of the channel to retrieve a list of past messages.

 ### Example